Gewles/AppliedMachineLearning2020/mon3.md

 ![img_38.png](img_38.png)

 •weirdly enough, the resulting loss was negative, by a lot.
 Even after removing various features, the model still resulted in a strongly negative loss value.
+I am unsure with these results are due to my own computational error or from the model itself

-##Iris Dataset
+## Iris Dataset
 `plot_model()`

 ![img_34.png](img_34.png)